Online Master of Science in Nursing (Nursing Education)

 Have questions about the Nursing - Nursing Education (MS)?
 Fill out this form and we’ll get in touch!

-Across the country, we are experiencing a shortage of nursing faculty.
-The master’s of nursing education at Arizona State University can help prepare you to advance your career and achieve your goal of becoming a nurse educator.
-During this program, you’ll prepare to teach the future nurses and nursing leaders of tomorrow.
-You’ll learn about curriculum design, writing exam questions and more.
+Across the country, we're experiencing a shortage of nursing faculty.
+The Master of Science in nursing with a concentration in nursing education can help prepare you to advance your career and achieve your goal of becoming a nurse educator in an academic or practice setting.
+During this program, you prepare to teach future nurses and nursing leaders.
+You learn about educational theory and research, curricular design and evaluation, academic and clinical assessment, testing and evaluation, and more.

 Courses in this program are led by experienced nursing faculty and designed with active learning strategies.
 The advanced-level courses in education can be used to provide a transition to doctoral-level study if you choose to further your education.
 Depending on your career goals, you can choose to work with a hospital educator or an academic educator during the program.